By Eva Bein

 Ornithology is the official name for bird science, while “birders” are hobbyists who observe or identify birds in their natural habitat.
 Ornithologists rely on birders in the field.
 After spending time with Colin during his bird collection walks, a twice-daily routine where he collects data for a bird strike survey on the University of Illinois campus, I’ve come to know birders as an enthusiastic community with an unparalleled appreciation for the natural world.

-As I ventured into the Engineering Quad toward our 7 a.m. meeting spot, the morning sun was bright against buildings lined with clean, long, reflective windows.
+As I ventured into the Engineering Quad, the early morning sun was bright against buildings lined with clean, long, reflective windows.
 The U of I campus offers a perfect example of why cities are major death zones for migrating birds.
 Birds get confused by the reflective glass and light from windows and accidentally strike them mid-flight, causing over 1 billion bird deaths a year in the U.S and contributing to declining avian populations.
 The weight of that number of dead birds is comparable to 550 loaded coach buses.

-Bird strikes generally stem from two reasons uncontrollable for birds: glass reflections and light confusion.
+Bird strikes generally stem from two reasons out of birds’ control: glass reflections and light confusion.
 Windows reflect trees, sky, and other vegetation nearby, making it hard for a bird to distinguish what is real and what is simply a reflection of its surroundings.
 Clear glass also causes collisions if a bird is simply trying to reach the landscape on the other side.
 When the sun goes down, birds flying at night encounter a different host of problems.
-Birds navigating in the dark also depend on celestial cues, such as stars, along with their internal GPS system.
-With streetlamps, lit-up buildings, and other light pollution invading their vision, birds end up confusing their cues and running into buildings as well.
+Birds navigating in the dark depend on celestial cues, such as stars, along with their internal GPS system.
+With streetlamps, lit-up buildings, and other light pollution invading their vision, birds end up confusing their cues and colliding with buildings.
 The American Bird Conservancy shows how common bird strikes are in any area, not just those with tall buildings.
 According to its website, “when people first learn about glass collisions, many assume that brightly lit skyscrapers at night pose a special threat.
 However, most collisions take place during the day, and almost half occur at home windows; low-rise buildings account for almost all of the rest.”

 Of course, bird strikes are not the only cause of the decline in bird populations.
 Cats remain one of the biggest causes of death, proving the classic cat and bird arch-nemesis theory correct.
 The U.S. Fish and Wildlife Service notes that habitat loss poses the next biggest threat, while getting hit by cars, running into wind turbines and electrical wires, and poison from fertilizers and other chemicals likewise contribute to the mortality numbers.

 The GEEB Bird Strike Survey that Colin is working on originated in 2019 from Integrative Biology graduate students who were also in ecology and evolutionary biology fields, or GEEB.
 These students launched their project out of curiosity for which buildings were most harmful to birds and which birds were striking buildings the most.
 Colin, majoring in Natural Resources and Environmental Sciences, took over a few seasons later.
 During the Fall 2021 data collection, over 200 birds were found along the main campus routes, creating an average of more than 1,000 noted dead birds over the past five seasons.
-During fall and spring, when birds are migrating, volunteers conduct routines twice a day across campus to collect data.
-Results have already shown that fall migration leads to more strikes than the spring, but as the Bird Strike Survey website explains, birds are more likely to strike windows in the direction from which they’re migrating.
+During fall and spring, when birds are migrating, volunteers conduct counts twice a day across campus to collect data.
+Results have already shown that fall migration leads to more strikes than the spring, and that birds are more likely to strike windows in the direction from which they’re migrating.

 When I finally connected with Colin — camera, bird bag, and all — we walked the perimeter of each building on the campus route, scanning the ground for any fatalities.
 To an unsuspecting student strolling through campus, this data collection can be quite a sight.
 Colin told a story about being seen holding seven Ziplock bags of dead birds.
 “I was definitely getting looks,” he laughed.